-During the exam, the doctor’s job is to make sure that the spouse seeking a green card doesn’t pose a health threat to current residents of the United States.
+During the exam, the doctor’s job is to make sure that the relative seeking a green card doesn’t pose a health threat to current residents of the United States.

 The main health-related reasons why a person might be denied a green card include the following:

 Communicable diseases: If you have active, untreated, and infectious gonorrhea, leprosy, syphilis, or tuberculosis, you will be unable to get a green card until the disease has been treated and/or cured.

 Drug and alcohol abuse: If you have a history of drug abuse, you might be asked to take a drug test and/or certify that you have completed a drug treatment program.
 If you’re currently abusing prescription drugs, illegal drugs, or alcohol, you will not be allowed to get a green card.